 b.
-During Employment:

-By December 15 of each year, (effective with elections for 2023 for payouts in 2024), an employee who has accumulated unused sick leave in excess of two hundred eighty (280) hours may do either of the following: mMake an irrevocable election to cash out up to ninety-two (92) hours of accrued sick leave (effective with elections for 2024 for payouts in 2025 and all subsequent years, the percentage of sick leave paid shall be computed based on years of continuous service in accordance with Section 1.H.1.a of this Article) which will be earned in the following calendar year at the employee's base rate of pay.
+During Employment: By December 15 of each year, (effective with elections for 2023 for payouts in 2024), an employee who has accumulated unused sick leave in excess of two hundred eighty (280) hours may: make an irrevocable election to cash out up to ninety-two (92) hours of accrued sick leave (effective with elections for 2024 for payouts in 2025 and all subsequent years, the percentage of sick leave paid shall be computed based on years of continuous service in accordance with Section 1.H.1.a of this Article) which will be earned in the following calendar year at the employee's base rate of pay.
 In the following year, the employee can receive the cash for the sick leave they irrevocably elected to cash out in either two (2) separate increments of up to forty-six (46) hours each or one (1) increment of up to ninety-two (92) hours.
-The employee will be paid up to forty-six (46) hours on the pay day for pay periods 182 and 26 or the employee can elect to be paid up to ninety-two (92) hours on the pay period for pay period 26.
+The employee will be paid up to forty-six (46) hours on the pay day for pay periods eighteen (18) and twenty-six (26) or the employee can elect to be paid up to ninety-two (92) hours on the pay period for pay period twentysix (26).
 However, at the time of cash out, the employee's sick leave balance cannot be reduced below two hundred eighty (280) hours.
 Therefore, if based on the employee's use of sick leave, cash out of sick leave would bring the employee's balance below two hundred eighty (280) hours, the employee will only receive cash for the amount of leave that exceeds two hundred eighty (280) hours.

-In addition to the above, an employee may rRequest that up to one-third of the balance above two hundred eighty (280) hours, (effective for payouts starting in 2025 and all subsequent years, the percentage of sick leave paid shall be computed based on years of continuous service in accordance with Section 1.H.1.a of this Article) but no more than the maximum permitted by IRS Code, be placed in to the employee's deferred compensation account-either with the pay day for pay period 12 or pay period 26.; or
+In addition to the above, an employee may request that up to one-third (1/3) of the balance above two hundred eighty (280) hours, (effective for payouts starting in 2025 and all subsequent years, the percentage of sick leave paid shall be computed based on years of continuous service in accordance with Section 1.H.1.a of this Article) but no more than the maximum permitted by IRS Code, be placed in to the employee's deferred compensation account.